Danychr1/The-Cyber-Defense-Playbook-Project/Topics/1-)  Networking.md

    * 21 (FTP): File Transfer Protocol.
    * 25 (SMTP): Email.
 - Shodan is a search engine for internet-connected devices, showing ports accessible from the open internet, often highlighting misconfigurations or exposed services like printers (JetDirect on port 515), databases (MongoDB), or SCADA systems

+* Feel free to check the [article](https://medium.com/@christel093/networking-fundamentals-understanding-the-tcp-ip-model-ee2c9a9c7134) that we wrote about the project.